-Their newsletter, as a result, demonstrates clear expertise, because while they curate news, they share their own actionable knowledge for how it will affect businesses in their specific industry.
-It also helps to establish a relationship early on with their clients, and show the value of a marketer who knows their stuff, both of which will help them sell their services more effectively.
+Their newsletter, as a result, demonstrates clear expertise, because while they curate news, they share their own actionable knowledge of how it will affect businesses in their specific industry.
+It also helps to establish a relationship early on with their clients and show the value of a marketer who knows their stuff, both of which will help them sell their services more effectively.

 Social Media Content Curation Examples